Skip to main content

 • Operator and vehicle must meet all applicable state vehicle/operator requirements when on roads open to large vehicles.

-• Vehicle must be equipped with state approved muffler and/or speak arrester.
+• Vehicle must have current registration and be equipped with state approved muffler and/or speak arrester.

 • Recreational riding within developed campgrounds is prohibited.
-OHVs may only be to enter and leave campgrounds.
+OHVs may only enter and leave campgrounds.

 • Operating a vehicle in a manner which damages the land, wildlife, or vegetation is prohibited.